Stay informed with the

 Bet You Didn't Know:

-• The US Playing Card Company of Cincinnati is the world’s largest manufacture of playing cards.
-They supply cards to four out of five American households and distribute to more than one hundred countries.
+• The U.S. Playing Card Company of Cincinnati is the world’s largest manufacturer of playing cards.
+They supply cards to four out of five American households and distribute to more than 100 countries.

-• According to the U.S. Commerce Department, Las Vegas has almost two million visitors from foreign countries every year.
+• According to the U.S. Commerce Department, Las Vegas has almost 2 million visitors from foreign countries every year.

 • Caesars (formally Harrah’s Entertainment) now owns or manages 52 casinos in seven different countries around the world.